Pragmatic UX Design

 At a defining time for CITIES, as it transitioned from a startup to a more mature company, the ground-up rework of the platform posed steep leadership challenges.

-As a founding product designer, I felt the responsibility to overcome my own weaknesses and lead colleagues toward work autonomy and trust.
+As a founding product designer, I felt the responsibility to expand my own competencies and lead colleagues toward autonomy and trust.

 Abstract light bulb illustration.